-Are you still struggling with writing dates in Spanish?
+Still struggling with writing dates in Spanish?
 It is very easy, keep reading.
 You will learn how to write the date in Spanish in a few simple steps.

 Knowing how to write or tell the date is incredibly important, whatever your language is.
-A proper understanding of how to tell the date in Spanish is quite useful if you are visiting a Spanish-speaking country.
+A proper understanding on how to tell the date in Spanish is quite useful if you are visiting a Spanish-speaking country.
 For example, if you book a hotel room for a few days or if you have some planned visits, you should know how to express in Spanish the corresponding dates.
 On the other hand, it is also quite useful if you are writing a nice story or talking about a historical event with your friends or with your teacher.
 This may seem easy, but the way to write the date varies depending on the country you are in.

 Okay, first of all, it is very important to know the days of the week and the months in Spanish.

 Let’s start with the days of the week: